 It’s not overly sweet- I like my desserts this way, especially when fruit is the star.
 I want to taste the fruit, not sugar.
 ‘Cuz then everything really tastes the same, and then what’s the point?
 Serve it with flavoured whipped cream or creme fraiche.

 Really, this can be transformed with whatever you happen to have on hand.
 But there is something rather stupendous in seeing all the various colours come together in one design.
 Make this while the berries are still fresh and plump.
+And if you’ve hit that special time of year when all the berries, as well as the currants and gooseberries are here as well, then you’ve hit the jackpot!
+The sweet tartness of currants and gooseberries are just the best.
+We had both bushes in the backyard growing up, and I could often be found plopped on the ground between them both, indulging in the jewels that had ripened, just begging to be picked and eaten.
+Make as many things with berries as you can now.
 And then count the days till berry season returns!

 I still have more berries left…